thbrown/softball-sim/README.md

 * FILE_SYSTEM - Gets data from files in the `./stats` directory.
 See the `stats` directory in this repository for example files.
 Application will attempt to read data of all files in the `./stats` directory.
 You can also specify a specific file using the `-f` flag.

-* GCP_BUCKETS - Gets data from GCP cloud storage buckets.
-This option is intended to be used only by the softball-scorer app (https://github.com/thbrown/softball-scorer).
+* NETWORK - Gets data from a local network connection.
+This option is intended to be used mostly by softball-scorer app (https://github.com/thbrown/softball-scorer).

 #### Available lineupType Options